-The AR102’s focuser is a nice, high-quality dual-speed Crayford – by itself easily worth ⅓ of the price of the entire telescope, and certainly overkill for a scope that’s meant primarily for low-power wide-field views.
+The AR102’s focuser is a nice, high-quality dual-speed Crayford – by itself easily worth ⅓ of the price of the entire telescope, and certainly, overkill for a scope that’s meant primarily for low-power wide-field views.
 It works very well.
 You could swap it out for a Moonlite or Feathertouch, but one of those units plus the necessary adapters would be approaching if not exceeding the price of the AR102 itself.

 The AR102’s tube cradle is well-made, lined with felt inside the rings, and it comes with a nice carry handle on the top, as well as a standard aluminum Vixen dovetail on the bottom for attaching the telescope to most modern alt-azimuth and equatorial mounts.

 The finderscope supplied with the AR102 is a rather inexpensive 8×50, with an upside-down image and a somewhat narrow field of view.
 It’s not my favorite, but it’s more than sufficient.
-Swapping it out for a different is a bit of a pain, as only Meade and Explore Scientific finders will fit the AR102’s non-standard finder shoe.
+Swapping it out for a different one is a bit of a pain, as only Meade and Explore Scientific finders will fit the AR102’s non-standard finder shoe.
 Explore Scientific sells a very nice 50mm right-angle correct-image finderscope, which although expensive is probably what I’d recommend if you still want a finderscope and not a red dot unit or reflex sight.

-The AR102 also comes with a 99% reflective, dielectric mirror diagonal with a compression ring adapter and a carbon fiber body.
+The AR102 also comes with a 99% reflective, dielectric mirror diagonal with a compression ring adapter and a carbon-fiber body.
 This is a very nice diagonal that is identical to the one supplied with Explore Scientific’s far more expensive telescopes, and there are only a handful of uber premium diagonals on the market that are objectively better, none of which I really consider worth the money.

-Sometimes, particularly around the holidays, Explore Scientific throws in a 25mm, 70-degree wide-field eyepiece for free bundled with the AR102.
+Sometimes, particularly around the holidays, Explore Scientific throws in a 25mm, 70-degree wide-field eyepiece for free, bundled with the AR102.
 Providing 26x and a true field of 2.7 degrees, it’s more or less perfect for a low-power, rich-field telescope.
-However, while the 25mm 70-degree is a pretty good eyepiece, it doesn’t perform quite as well at the edge of the field of view as Explore Scientific’s more expensive 68-degree and 82-degree oculars.
+However, while the 25mm 70-degree eyepiece is a pretty good eyepiece, it doesn’t perform quite as well at the edge of the field of view as Explore Scientific’s more expensive 68-degree and 82-degree oculars.

 Like all Explore Scientific products, the AR102 and its accessories come with the ExploreSTAR lifetime transferable warranty.

 The AR102 is available bundled with Explore Scientific’s Twilight I mount, which is an ideal manual alt-azimuth mount for the job, if a little on the light-duty side.
-If you’re interested in equatorial tracking for visual-only use and don’t want the complications or expense of GoTo, the Celestron CG-4, Meade LX70, or Orion SkyView Pro will work fabulously.
+If you’re interested in equatorial tracking for visual-only use and don’t want the complications or expense of GoTo, the Celestron CG-4 or Orion SkyView Pro will work fabulously.
 You can also buy a GoTo equatorial mount such as the Celestron Advanced VX, Explore Scientific’s own EXOS-2, the Meade LX85, or the Orion SkyView Pro or Sirius.

 Chromatic aberration tends to be far more pronounced in images compared to how it looks visually.
-As a result, serious photography of the Moon and planets with the AR102 isn’t really worthwhile and I certainly don’t recommend it.
+As a result, serious photography of the Moon and planets with the AR102 isn’t really worthwhile, and we certainly don’t recommend it.
 An inexpensive 4-5” Maksutov or 6” Schmidt-Cassegrain will do better than the AR102 and won’t require stacking Barlow lenses to achieve the necessary focal length (which also degrades image quality).

-You can get usable deep-sky results with your DSLR and the AR102 on an EQ5-class equatorial mount like the ones I just mentioned, or even a motorized CG-4/LX70/SkyView Pro.
+You can get usable deep-sky results with your DSLR and the AR102 on an EQ5-class equatorial mount like the ones we just mentioned or even a motorized CG-4/LX70/SkyView Pro.
 Just don’t set your expectations high, and keep in mind that decent, smaller 70-80mm apochromatic refractors are available for the same price as the AR102 and will do a far better job for astrophotography.
 All in all, the AR102 is really a telescope meant for primarily visual use and certainly not an astrograph of any sort.